-As described in 1.1a(2), senior leaders use the Communication Process (Figure 5.1-1), policies and procedures, and role modeling to ensure consistent and ongoing two-way communication.
-The organization has developed the Communication Process to provide a systematic approach to discussion of key information throughout the organization.
+As described in 1.1a(2), senior leaders use the Communication Process (Figure 5.1-1), policies and procedures, and role modeling to encourage consistent and ongoing two-way communication.
+The Communication Process provides a systematic approach to discussion of key information throughout the organization.
 This helps ensure the various communications within the organization are clearly understood by all employees.
 Also, during the time senior leaders work in the restaurants and catering service, they reinforce key messages and receive direct feedback from employees.